mkrupal09/EasyAdapter/README.md

 # EasyAdapter (Support only with DataBinding)

-- Removes Boilerplate code to create adapter and holder.
+- Reduce Boilerplate code to create adapter and holder.
-- You can filter adapter without coding much.
+- you can filter adapter without coding much.
-- You wil have load more feature with loading at bottom.
+- You wil have load more feature with progress bar at bottom.
-- It has swipe to action functionality.
+- includes swipe to action.
-- View Events callbacks (ClickEvent,CheckChangeEvent)
+- includes View Events callbacks (ClickEvent,CheckChangeEvent)
 - and many more..

 Download